lucyparsons/OpenOversight/database/README.md

 See more detailed database schema information [here](https://disman.tl/oo-docs/).

-(if you want to nicely typeset this please do - and ideally in a way that enables us to easily make edits (e.g. LaTeX or graphviz))

 ## Populating from Raw Data

 Everything here assumes that you executed the ETL scripts in `etl` to load the raw data into `public`.
 Once you've done that you can get the data into the form that the webapp expects using the following scripts: